guardian/grid/docs/05-migration/01-about.md

 While a migration is [in progress](#migration-status-flag), Thrall will repeatedly query Elasticsearch for images which have [not yet been migrated](#image-migration-record).
-Each image ID which is found will be [projected](#projection), and that projection will be entered into a low-priority queue (for contrast, UI interactions are highest priority, then 'automation' like usages, RCS etc, then lowest priority is migration) for processing by Thrall when no other updates need to be processed.
+Each image ID which is found will be [projected](#projection), and that projection will be entered into a low priority queue for processing by Thrall when no other updates need to be processed.
+All other interactions, such as uploads and edits --- both automated and user-driven --- go onto higher priority queues, which means that they should not be delayed by migration.
 When ready, Thrall processes the message by checking that there have been no updates to the image since the projection was taken, then inserting the projection into the migration index.
+While this processing does technically block new messages arriving on the higher priority queues, the projection has already been computed before entering the queue, so the only processing remaining is to insert the document into the migration index which usually completes in under 30ms, meaning that in practice blocking is minimal.

 Any uploads or edits performed during the migration will be performed on both the source and target indices concurrently.
 This allows Grid to continue running